Scootsyy/Personal_Website/README.md

 11:24 AM July 13, 2020
 Figured out why the Github and LinkedIn icons at bottom are over white space on mobile view.
 The columns are stacking on top of eachother rather than side by side.

+12:21 PM July 13, 2020
+Was able to fix the issue of the columns stacking.
+Changed the attribute within the bootstrap columns from MD to XS so that they stayed next to each other rather than stacking when contained in a smaller view.*"With bootstrap you want to develop using the smallest device in mind first.
+This means to use xs on your columns.
+If you change md to xs your columns should no longer wrap on a smaller device:"* source:https://stackoverflow.com/questions/41943463/prevent-wrapping-stacking-of-columns-in-bootstrap-when-shrinking-the-size